Coty in talks to collaborate with Kim Kardashian for cosmetics line

-(Reuters) - Coty Inc is in talks with reality TV star Kim Kardashian West over a potential collaboration for a beauty line, the cosmetics maker disclosed in a regulatory filing on Wednesday.
+(Reuters) - Coty Inc (COTY.N) is in talks with reality TV star Kim Kardashian West over a potential collaboration for a beauty line, the cosmetics maker disclosed in a regulatory filing on Wednesday.

 The company already has a majority stake in West’s half sister, Kylie Jenner’s makeup and skincare line, which it bought last year for $600 million.